inferno986return/python-pcep/Module3.md

 |  `1`   |  `0`  |   `1`  |
 |  `0`   |  `1`  |   `1`  |
 |  `1`   |  `1`  |   `0`  |

+NOT simply flips the output from `0` to `1` and vice-versa.
+In electronic engineering, the NOT gate is called an *inverter* as it will invert the output.
+Usually, it's combined with other logic gates to make: NAND, NOR and NXOR.
+As a fun fact, NAND gates are the basis for solid-state storage used in flash drives and solid-state drives (SSDs).

+Using NOT NOT results in a double negative effect similar to statements made in English such as: *"I will not not leave the house today"*.
+Also, using two minus signs together negates them into a plus `1 -- 1 = 2`

 ### Boolean order of operations